 HttpBadRequest(and its overloads) => BadRequest

 Following action result types have also been renamed.
-The Http prefix has been removed.
+The

 Microsoft.AspNetCore.Mvc.HttpUnauthorizedResult => Microsoft.AspNetCore.Mvc.UnauthorizedResult